pratikgawali/DESIGN_PATTERNS/src/main/java/com/learning/patterns/creational/singleton/Readme.md

 ### CONs:
   1. It does not work reliably in a platform-independent manner without additional synchronization for mutable instances of anything other than float or int.

+## BILL PUGH SINGLETON

+### PROs:
+1. Lazy loading as static inner class are loaded only when they are referenced
+2. Thread safe (Class loading by JVM is thread safe)

+### CONs:
+1. Can be destroyed via Reflection APIs